There are presently no open calls for submissions.

 Submissions are closed for our Fall 2021 issue, which we are hoping to launch in December.
 Our next reading period runs January 15 through March 1, 2022 OR until we have received 300 submissions.

 We welcome work from writers at all stages of their careers living anywhere in the world.
 We are committed to including a wide variety of voices.
 We are open to most styles and aesthetics, but please read the following carefully to dive a little deeper into what we're looking for.

 The Dunes Review is published in northern lower Michigan, a place of exquisite natural beauty and strong local culture.
 A small group of community-minded people launched this journal in 1996 with the original purpose of supporting emerging local writers and the local writing scene.
 Since then, our sense of readership and authorship has expanded outside of our region.
-We are proud of our nearly 25-year-old publication, the writers we publish, and the community that comes into being with each issue.
+We are proud of our 25-year-old publication, the writers we publish, and the community that comes into being with each issue.

 Please think about the following when you submit to us: